 It's a flavor combination that's wildly underrated, but also, can be difficult to get just right.
 This vegan mint chocolate tart along with these chocolate mint slices and mint choc chip ice cream bars get that balance just right!

 What to expect from this recipe

-- Sometimes store bought mint flavoured chocolate can taste overpowering and artificial.
-That’s why this recipe uses only REAL mint leaves for both colour and flavour, so it’s not necessary to use any artificial flavours or food colourings.
+- Sometimes store-bought mint-flavored chocolate can taste overpowering and artificial.
+That's why this recipe uses only REAL mint leaves for both color and flavor, so it's not necessary to use any artificial flavors or food colorings.

 - I know that a cake like this can appear to look extravagant and complicated to make, but honestly, this vegan chocolate tart is so EASY to make.
 There are very few steps to the tart, and the recipe is suitable for bakers of all levels of experience.